Barnett Freedman: Early life and education

 Barnett Freedman was born in Stepney, in the east end of London, the son of Louis Freedman, a journeyman tailor, and Reiza Ruk, Jewish immigrants from Russia.
 Freedman's only formal education was at an elementary school, and from the age of nine to 13 he was a bedridden patient in the London Hospital.
-There he learnt to read and write l and was taught to play the violin.
+There he learnt to read and write and was taught to play the violin.
 At the age of fifteen, he obtained work as an office boy, then turning to draughtsmanship, initially with a monumental mason and subsequently at an architect's office.
 Freedman's strong interest in letterforms grew out of this everyday work.
 He attended evening classes at Saint Martin's School of Art, hoping to win a London County Council scholarship.
 Although Freedman was initially unsuccessful, William Rothenstein, Principal of the Royal College of Art, was impressed by his potential and used his influence to enable Freedman to be admitted to the College.